HDSCS Annual O & R Workshop

-HDSCS puts on its Orientation and Review Workshop every winter to provide a full day of intensive training for members.
-In recent years, the O & R Workshop has been held at the excellent facilities of Orange County's Emergency Operations Center (EOC) atop Loma Ridge, east of the City of Orange.
-The 2008 Workshop took place on Saturday, March 1.
+HDSCS put on its Orientation and Review Workshop every winter to provide a full day of intensive training for members.
+For many years it was at Orange County's Emergency Operations Center (EOC) atop Loma Ridge, east of the City of Orange.
+In recent years, it has been in the Schilling Training Center at Care Ambulance's division headquarters in Orange.
+The 2018 workshop took place on Saturday, March 24 at Care Ambulance.

-Beginning in 2002, the annual workshop has included visits from city, county, state and national officials to recognize HDSCS for its volunteer service to medical facilities in the county.
-In addition to addressing the workshop, these VIPs tour the EOC, Sheriff's dispatch, 911 answering point and HEAR/ReddiNet Central Point.
+The annual workshop often included visits from hospital representatives and from city, county, state and national officials to recognize HDSCS for its volunteer service to medical facilities in the county.
+In addition to addressing the workshop, these VIPs could tour the EOC, Sheriff's dispatch, 911 answering point and HEAR/ReddiNet Central Point when the workshop was atop Loma Ridge.

 Scroll down to read about our workshops through the years.